-This course consists of studies of the causes, symtoms and treatment of diseases of the healtny body. with meal planning, and the growth and development of the human being from gestation through childhood, adulthood and into the aging process.
+This course consists of studies of the causes, symtoms and treatment of diseases of the healtny body, with meal planning, and the growth and development of the human being from gestation through childhood, adulthood and into the aging process.
 This study covers physical, mental and emotional aspects.
-Prerequisite: Registration in the Practical Nurse Program, athtenithet hh MR
+Prerequisite: Registration in the Practical Nurse Program.